matslundberg/postgres-docker/README.md

 ## Configuration

-The container runs postgres in the foreground under a user called 'default'.
+The container runs postgres in the foreground under a user called 'postgres'.
 The data directory is stored at /postgres/data, and a minimal postgresql.conf is stored in the data directory.